davidgasquez/handbook/Open Data.md

   - Prime composability (e.g: [Arrow ecosystem](https://thenewstack.io/how-apache-arrow-is-changing-the-big-data-ecosystem/)) so tools/services can be swapped.
   - Metadata as a first-class citizen.
 Even if minimal and automated.
   - Git based approach collaboration.
 Adopt and integrate with `git`  and GitHub to reduce surface area.
 Build tooling to adapt revisions, tags, branches, issues, PRs to datasets.
-    - Pprtals are a GitHub repository with scripts to collect data from various sources, clean it, and join it, and publish useful datasets and artifacts for that community.
+    - Portals are a GitHub repository with scripts to collect data from various sources, clean it, and join it, and publish useful datasets and artifacts for that community.
 Ideally, they are also simple to get started with and expose the best practices in data engineering for curating and transforming data.
   - Provide a declarative way of defining the datasets schema and other meta-properties like _relations_ or _tests/checks_.
   - Support for integrating non-dataset files.
 A dataset could be linked to code, visualizations, pipelines, models, reports, ...
 - **Reproducible and Verifiable**.
 People should be able to trust the final datasets without having to recompute everything from scratch.
 In "reality", events are immutable, data should be too.
 [Make datasets the center of the tooling](https://dagster.io/blog/software-defined-assets).